C++ Memory Management

 std::cout << std::launder(p)->id; // 2

-You only need std::launder when you've reused storage for a different object AND the old object isn't "transparently replaceable" through the old pointer.
-Replacement is not transparent in any of these cases:
+• Need launder only when reused storage for different object AND old object isn't "transparently replaceable" through old pointer.

-2. The original object was a base-class subobject.
+2. Original was a base-class subobject.

-3. The original object was a complete object that's const-qualified.
+3. Original was complete + const-qualified.

 7.3 std::construct_at and std::destroy_at